open-component-model/ocm-action/README.md

 An optional templater (`tenmplater`) can be used to process the specification file prior to evaluation.
 In this case the value settings are used ( `settings`or `var_values`).

+### `push_ctf`

+This command can be used to push the generated transport archive to an OCM repository.
+The default repoitory is the github OCI repository with the package name `<github org>/ocm`.

 ## Example usage